Trusts and Estates Law Practice

 Because tax considerations are a major aspect of estate planning, our trusts & estates lawyers follow the changes in federal and state laws to enhance our clients’ abilities to maximize the benefits of gift, estate, and intergenerational transfers.
-In addition, DHC has long standing experience in tax and tax-related litigation in state and federal courts, including the Surrogate’s Court and the U.S. Tax Court.
+In addition, we have long-standing experience in tax and tax-related litigation in state and federal courts, including the Surrogate’s Court and the U.S. Tax Court.
 We also represent clients before the Internal Revenue Service.

 In addition, it is important to integrate this tax planning with the advance appointment or designation of guardians, medical and financial powers of attorney, and healthcare powers to implement continuity of testamentary planning in the event of health issues affecting competency and the ability to continue financial and testamentary plans in the event of a disability.